Impact of positrons on electrical conductivity of hot and dense astrophysical plasma: Numerical results

 \subsection{Electrical conductivity from electron-ion and positron-ion collisions}

 For clarity, we first consider the conductivities that include only electron–ion and positron–ion collisions.
 The full conductivities, which also account for electron–positron collisions, will be addressed in the next subsection.
-As indicated by Eqs.~\eqref{eq:l_pm} and \eqref{eq:nu_sigma_ei_final}, the relaxation times for electrons and positrons are essentially identical in the regime where positrons are sufficiently abundant, since the integrals over combintations of Fermi functions in the numerators and denominators largely cancel.
-Consequently, the primary distinction between the electron and positron contributions to the electrical conductivity arises from the Fermi distribution functions in Eq.~\eqref{eq:sigma1}.
+As discussed above, $\tau_{ei}\simeq \tau_{pi}$ in the regime where positrons are sufficiently abundant; therefore, the primary distinction between the electron and positron contributions to the electrical conductivity arises from the Fermi distribution functions in Eq.~\eqref{eq:sigma1}.

 Let us first analyze the formula~\eqref{eq:sigma1} in the limiting cases of strongly degenerate and nondegenerate electrons.
 In the degenerate limit where $T\ll T_F$, the positron contribution to the conductivity is suppressed, and $\sigma^-$ can be simplified via the substitution $\partial f^{0-}/\partial\ep\to -\delta(\ep-\ep_F)$, which leads to $l^{\pm}\to p_F^3 T/2\pi^2$ and, therefore (recall that $X^{\pm}=\tau^{\pm}/\ep$) \bea \sigma\simeq\frac{n_ee^{2}\tau_F}{\ep_F}, \eea where $\tau_F\equiv\tau^-(\ep_F)$.
 This is the well-known Drude formula for the electrical conductivity in the theory of metals~\cite{Abrikosov:Fundamentals}.